Billing for a multi-entity business

 Multiple entities architecture

-To manage multiple legal entities in a scalable way, we recommend using Stripe Connect with a Standard account, where you have a platform account that serves as a single entry point, and multiple connected accounts for each line of business.
+To manage multiple legal entities in a scalable way, we recommend using Stripe Connect with connected accounts that have full access to the Stripe Dashboard, where you have a platform account that serves as a single entry point, and multiple connected accounts for each line of business.

-With this account configuration, each account can maintain its own customers, subscriptions, and product catalogue.
+With this account configuration, each account maintains its own customers, subscriptions, and product catalogue.
 The platform account provides a single integration point and a single, shared API key that you can use to manage multiple connected Stripe accounts.

 Metrics and analytics